KD-VLP: Improving End-to-End Vision-and-Language Pretraining with Object Knowledge Distillation: Our Approach

 \subsection{Pretext Tasks}

-We now describe our cross-modal pretext tasks for the end-to-end pretraining, aiming to learn more effective multi-modal representations.
-Below we will first introduce objects-aware pretext tasks that take external object features and semantic labels as supervision, followed by the traditional MLM and ITM tasks.
+We now describe our cross-modal pretext tasks for the E2E pretraining, aiming to learn more effective multi-modal representations.
+Below we will first introduce objects-aware pretext tasks that take external object features and semantic labels as supervision, followed by the standard MLM and ITM.

 Specifically, for each image, we first generate a set of object proposals from an off-the-shelf detector, denoted as $\{(o_n, c_n, \mathbf{f}_n)\}_{n=1}^N$ where $o_n\in \mathcal{R}^4$ is box location, $c_n$ indicates object category, and $\mathbf{f}_{n}\in \mathcal{R}^{d_o}$ is object RoI features with dimension $\mathcal{R}^{d_o}$.
 For ease of notation, we also introduce a binary mask\footnote{We give an illustration in Suppl.} on the feature map for each object $o_n$ and denote its flattened version as $\mathbf{m}_{n}\in \mathcal{R}^L$.
 For the corresponding text, we extract a set of noun phrases $\mathcal{P}$ = $\{p_z\}_{z=1}^{|\mathcal{P}|}$ with an external language tool\footnote{https://spacy.io/} and calculate the similarity $\alpha_{z,n}$ between each noun phrase $p_z$ and the object category $c_n$ in the linguistic space: